UmaMaquinaDeOndas/supply-chain/README.md

 - Add Assets (write a new assets in the blockchain, subject to approval from "Admin")
 - Transfer Assets (once it has been approved from Admin as valid asset)

+## Testing Users

+Accounts balances initialization is coming in next milestones.
+For now, you can use "well-known" accounts for trying the application out. **Please, use one of the seeds bellow when you register a new user in the sign-up form**.
+These accounts have active deposit which is necessary for submitting transactions.

+username: Alice\
+secret seed: bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice\
+account: 5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY

+username: Bob\
+secret seed: bottom drive obey lake curtain smoke basket hold race lonely fit walk//Bob\
+account: 5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty

+username: Admin\
+secret seed: bottom drive obey lake curtain smoke basket hold race lonely fit walk//Admin\
+account: 5Cqg641taJcn16MmReBn3uA8ENfY6ZgXKqwEaLACRXC9Z8Ne

+*Admin is the super user enabled to approve the new assets.*\
+An asset cannot be transferred when the approval is pending.

 ## Running the UI

 ### Run project with Docker